-- All exhibits must be entered by 8 am 10 am Tuesday. - Competition open to residents of Stafford and adjoining counties - Each exhibitor is limited to 2 entries per class. - There will be divisions for professional, adult, teen and youth for all class numbers.
+- All exhibits must be entered by 12:30 2:30 pm Wednesday.
+Judging will begin at 3:00 pm. - Competition open to residents of Stafford and adjoining counties - Each exhibitor is limited to 2 entries per class. - There will be divisions for professional, adult, teen and youth for all class numbers.
 Please mark (P) for professional if you are a professional seamstress or produce sewn items for resale, (A) for adult (19 yrs and up), (T) for teens (13-18 yrs of age), and (Y) for youth (5 yrs old-12 yrs old) All entries in this department must have been made by the person in whose name the entry is made. - Where there is no competition, exhibits will be judged on individual merit and receive premium and ribbon accordingly. - Articles having previously been exhibited at the Stafford County Fair will not be eligible to compete again. - State Fair Requirements for Quilts is 53" x 82" minimum or larger size unless otherwise specified.
 Identify pattern name of guilt on Entry Tag. - Articles cannot be removed before noon Saturday. - All premiums will be \$3. \$2. \$1 in each class.
 An Overall Grand Champion & Reserve Champion will be selected from all classes combined.